MLHale/GenCyber-web-content/day1/github-primer.md

 You should see something like this:
 >![gitpush](../img/primer/gitstatuspush.png)

-If you visit your remote repository your changes will be reflected there.
+If you visit your remote repository on Github.com your changes will be reflected there.
 You should also see your commit message there.
 Clicking on the commit message will show the file differences in that commit.

 ![updateremote](../img/primer/remoteupdate.png)